Russell-Waterhouse/programming-tools/algorithms/README.md

 operations supported by that algorithm.
 2. A test file, which shows how the operations on the algorithm
 are used.
-3. A `Dockerfile`, which will build the implementation and tests.
+\nThe test files will just print output using the exposed API, not rigorously unit test the implementation\n3.
+A `Dockerfile`, which will build the implementation and tests.
 4. A `compose.yml` file, which will build the docker image(s) and run the tests.

 To run the tests as prescribed in the tests and docker file, install docker,